Stevehee/FORL-local/README.md

 This repository contains a full-stack implementation of FOIL (First Order Inductive Learner).

-Please access the application [here](https://forl-frontend-bf4076558d69.herokuapp.com).
+You could access the application [here](https://forl-frontend-bf4076558d69.herokuapp.com).

 ## Prerequisites